dyalog-training/2022-SA3/README.md

 This repository contains materials used in conjunction the workshop.
 In addition to the pre-requisites listed below, workshop participants will need to download the ZIP file included in the latest [release](https://github.com/dyalog-training/2022-SA3/releases).

-We hope to have everything in place at the beginning of the working week before by workshop, and will change this message when that is done.
-Presentation materials (PowerPoint, etc.) will be uploaded after the workshop.

 ## Pre-requisites

 - Dyalog v18.0 or v18.2 – Unicode/Classic, 32/64-bit, any supported operating system